ossf/scorecard-action/README.md

 ### Troubleshooting
 If the run has failed, the most likely reason is an authentication failure.
 Confirm that the Personal Access Token is saved as an encrypted secret within the same repository (see [Authentication](#authentication)).

-If the PAT is saved as an encrypted secret and the run is still failing, confirm that you have not made any ammendations to the workflow yaml file that affected the syntax.
+If the PAT is saved as an encrypted secret and the run is still failing, confirm that you have not made any changes to the workflow yaml file that affected the syntax.
 Review the [workflow example](#workflow-example) and reset to the default values if necessary.

 ## Manual Action Setup